hashicorp/vagrant/website/source/docs/docker/configuration.html.md

   * `cmd` (array of strings) - Custom command to run on the container.
     Example: `["ls", "/app"]`.

+  * `compose` (boolean) - If true, Vagrant will use `docker-compose` to manage the lifecycle and configuration of containers.
+This defaults to false.

   * `create_args` (array of strings) - Additional arguments to pass to `docker run` when the container is started.
 This can be used to set parameters that are not exposed via the Vagrantfile.